return42/sphkerneldoc/linux_src_doc/include/linux/scif_h.rst

 Description
 -----------

-scif_bind() binds endpoint epd to port pn, where pn is a port number on the local node.
+\ :c:func:`scif_bind`\  binds endpoint epd to port pn, where pn is a port number on the local node.
 If pn is zero, a port number greater than or equal to SCIF_PORT_RSVD is assigned and returned.
 Each endpoint may be bound to exactly one local port.
 Ports less than 1024 when requested can only be bound